-Steventon Choral Society (SCS) is a mixed voice amateur choir of some 50-60 singers.
-It rehearses in Steventon Village Hall in the village of Steventon in Oxfordshire and puts on at least five concerts during the choir season which runs from September to June.
+Steventon Choral Society (SCS) is a mixed voice amateur choir of some 50 singers.
+It rehearses in Steventon Village Hall in the village of Steventon in Oxfordshire and generally puts on five or more concerts during the choir season which runs from September to June.
 Its concerts raise money not only for choir funds but also to support local charities.
 All music is provided to members, who pay an annual subscription to belong.

 - what personal data SCS collects from its members, patrons and accompanist